Japanese Chin Nose Butter® for Your Little Dog's Dry Nose

 HOW TO APPLY NOSE BUTTER

-- TIN Scoop a bit out with finger or spoon
+- TIN Scoop a bit out with finger or spoon and warm in your palm before application for faster absorption

 - DAB on dog's nose